 This wonderful time of year is known here in the states as "Back-To-School

 Kids don't have to get lice.
 Believe it or not, it's not like the chicken pox where once a kid gets it, every child within 20 miles gets it.
-(Though, these days there is a vaccine for chicken pox so it's probably not like that anymore.
-Am I showing my age?)
+(Though, I hear there's a vaccine for that these days.)

 Anyway, here are some tips for keeping your child lice free, even if there's an outbreak at their school.

 Lice are little critters that make a home on your head and feed off your blood.
 They have six legs with claws that keep them attached to the hair.
 They usually hang around the back of the head and behind the ears but can occupy any part of the scalp.
 They don't fly but do lay eggs that they secure to hair follicles with a glue-like secretion.
 Sorry I just grossed you out.

 Like I said above, lice can't fly so you need to have head contact with someone that has them.
 It's probably why children are more susceptible to them - they don't develop a sense of personal sense until high school age.
 Adults can get them too, however.
 Everyone is an easy target regardless of hair type, race or hygiene habits.

 Direct head-to-head contact isn't the only way to get them.
 Using something that has live lice on it would also transfer them to your hair.
 Like a hairbrush.
 More on that below.